Understanding AI Data Analysis

 [Featured Image] A business person is leading a meeting displaying four screens, each displaying visualizations created with AI data analysis tools.

+Data is big business, and big data may in time prove to be bigger still.
 AI data analysis tools facilitate the process of categorizing and analyzing larger amounts of data than human data analysts have traditionally been able to handle manually.
 AI can also collect and interpret data more efficiently than humans, allowing for improved data-driven decision-making based on highly sophisticated, less error-prone, broadly sourced data sets.

 What is AI data analysis?